-Reports of retaliation will be reviewed and investigated in the same manner in which other concerns of misconduct are handled.
-Any University member who engages in retaliation may be subject to disciplinary action up to and including termination of employment or expulsion.
+Reports of retaliation will be reviewed, investigated and resolved in the same manner in which other concerns of misconduct are handled.
+Individuals who engage in retaliation may be subject to disciplinary action up to and including termination of employment or expulsion.

 Intentionally False Reports/Information

 Individuals who, knowingly or intentionally, file a false report or provide false or misleading information in connection with an investigation may be subject to disciplinary action up to and including termination of employment, or expulsion.

 This policy implements Board of Regents Policy: Code of Conduct and supports the reporting requirements in Minnesota Statute Section 625.556 (Reporting Maltreatment of Minors.)
 The University community's commitment to ethical conduct is detailed in Board of Regents Policies: Code of Conduct Student Conduct Code.
 Board of Regents Policy: Code of Conduct addresses the University's responsibility to promote a culture of compliance which includes efforts to prevent, detect, and correct violations of law or policy, which may result from mistakes, lack of information, or, deliberate misconduct.
 A reporting system and protection against retaliation promotes compliance with law and policy and fair treatment of employees.
 This policy and the procedures attached to it support existing University policies and procedures for responding to reports of misconduct, and do not establish any additional rights beyond those already provided by law.